Seven Months' War: The National Congress

 On March 29, 1779, the Kabardian nobles and princes held a nationwide congress with the participation of Chemguy and Besleney princes.
 Prince Hamirza Qeytuqo, one of the main organizers of the war against the Russians, rallied the Kabardians, and other Circassian groups, while part of his own lands had also fallen into Russian hands.

-The leader of the anti-Russian Kabardian aristocrats was Prince Misost Bematiqo.
+The leader of the anti-Russian Kabardian aristocrats was Prince Misost Bematuqo.
 Grand Prince Tatarkhan Jankhot took an anti-war stance and stated that the Kabardians could not confront Russia.
 Tatarkhan acknowledges his status as a vassal under political pressure and acts in alignment with Russian authority.
 However the most of the aristocrats were determined to fight until the lost territories were regained.
 Details of the congress were conveyed to the Russian authorities by the agent Murtaza Abregov.

 In accordance with a decision made by the congress, an old tradition was reinstated: those who refused to take part in the war would be punished by being wrapped in wet black felt.
 According to Circassian oral sources, which are mentioned in the folkloric Night Assault song created by the chief bard of the Qeytuqo princely family, Tawqo Tlepshiqo, the Grand Prince's words during the congress were as follows:

 "You’re striving for something that can never fit in your palms, we are too few to challenge the (Russian) state."